-The pink-tinted cacti make the perfect succulent for your house, thanks to their enormous pink blossoms.
+The pink-tinted Cactus plants make the perfect succulent for your house, thanks to its enormous pink flower.

 These pink flowering plants appear mostly in tropical areas such as Central America and Mexico.